Tips on How to Shim a Starter on a Chevy

-Lift up your Chevy car up using a jack and position the jack stands on the appropriate front jacking points in front on the frame rails of both the side of the car in front.
+Lift up your Chevy using a jack and position the jack stands on the appropriate front jacking points in front on the frame rails.
 Lower the car onto the top of the jack stands and keep the jack upright.

-Move underneath the driver’s side of the car near the at the back of the front wheel and find the starter.
-If needed use a drop light.
-A solenoid is found at the top of the starter with the positive battery cable connected and the ignition wires attached on it.
-The starter secured against the flywheel.
+Move underneath the driver’s side of the car near the the back of the front wheel, and find the starter.
+If needed, use a drop light.
+A solenoid is found at the top of the starter with the positive battery cable connected and the ignition wires attached to it.
+The starter is secured against the flywheel.

-Disengaged all the wires from the solenoid and the starter using open-end wrenches and a drive ratchet ½ inches and socket, if needed.
+Disengage all the wires from the solenoid and the starter using open-end wrenches and a drive ratchet ½ inches and socket if needed.
 Take note of where each wire is connected to the starter solenoid.

 The starter is being held in a triangular position by the 3 mounting bolts.
-As soon as the mounting bolt is loose, with your one hand hold the starter and remove the bolt.
+As soon as the mounting bolts are loose, use one hand to hold the starter and remove the bolt.
 Keep it from dropping by holding the starter.

 Place the starter back in the flywheel housing.
 Pair the mounting bolt holes on the starter with the flywheel housing holes.
 Screw the 3 mounting bolts back into the starter and back into the flywheel housing.
 Make sure that the mounting bolts are tightened in sequence using the ratchet and socket until the bolts are tight enough.

 Connect all the starter wires in front of the starter again and into the solenoid.
 All the connectors and wire nuts should be all tightened using the ratchet and sockets and the open-end wrenches if needed.
 Check the starter to make sure that all the wires are connected properly to the starter.